cloudposse/terraform-aws-components/modules/aurora-mysql/README.md

 ### Promoting the Read Replica

 To promote the secondary cluster to a primary cluster, change the following values and redeploy the component with Atmos.

+In this example, modify `stacks/catalog/aurora-mysql/replica/defaults.yaml`

 ```yaml
 is_read_replica: false # Disable is_read_replica to promote the replica
 ```

+Example deployment with secondary cluster deployed to us-east-2 in a `platform-dev` account:

+`atmos terraform apply aurora-mysql/dev -s platform-use2-dev`

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements